Ron Carter (businessman)

 Sir Ronald Powell Carter (born 17 June 1935) is a retired New Zealand businessman.

 Early life and family

 Carter was born in Auckland in 1935, the son of Sybil Muriel (née Townsend) and Eric Powell Carter, a mechanic.
 He was educated at Auckland Grammar School from 1948.
 In 2013 he described his time at the school: "In all my days at school, although I was in a high-achieving class, I did not cross the platform once in my five years at Auckland Grammar to receive a class or a subject prize."

 Carter then attended Auckland University College, graduating in 1958 with a Master of Engineering degree in civil engineering.
 His thesis was titled The effect of stress on the longitudinal wave velocity of an ultrasonic pulse in concrete.

 Beca Group

-Carter joined the Beca engineering company in 1959, becoming a partner in 1965 and managing director in 1986.
+Carter joined Beca, an engineering company, in 1959, becoming a partner in 1965 and managing director in 1986.
 He was chairman of the Beca group until 2002.